mikefarah/yq/README.md

 cat file.yaml | yq '.cool'
 ```

-When merging multiple files together, `eval-all/ea` is still required to tell `yq` to run the expression again all the document at once.
+When merging multiple files together, `eval-all/ea` is still required to tell `yq` to run the expression against all the document at once.

 ## Quick Usage Guide